 Transparent.

+In general, carbon credits through local projects are more expensive than the carbon credits available through national or global markets.
+Moreover, the prices of carbon credits through markets vary substantially, in part reflecting differences on the standards stated above.

+We support a hybrid or mixed approach to obtaining the 249,304 carbon credits.
+The associated budget would not allow for obtaining all of these credits through local carbon-reducing projects.
+The budget would allow for obtaining a substantial portion of the credits from local projects and the remainder through national or global markets.

-We support a hybrid or mixed approach to obtaining the balance of 249,304 carbon credits on the global market.
-While quality carbon credits are trading as much as $25.00 per credit, we recommend finding lower-priced carbon offsets between $2.00 and $5.00 per credit to ensure a remaining balance of the carbon credit sales fund to be used for supporting local projects of significant local benefit.
+While very high-quality carbon credits are trading in markets as much as $25.00 per credit, we recommend purchasing lower-priced but still quality carbon offsets priced between $2.00 and $5.00 per credit.
+The remaining budget for purchasing carbon credits would be used for supporting local projects of significant local benefit.
+Our Resilience Team is research some options for local projects.

-We further recommend that the University halts the practice of selling carbon credits generated by the University of Illinois to organizations who will use them to offset their own emissions.
+We further recommend that UIUC halts the practice of selling carbon credits generated by it to third-party organizations who will use them to offset their own emissions.
+Such sales are contrary to best practices by universities in pursuing carbon neutrality.

-Sincerely,
+On behalf of the iCAP Resilience Team, we thank for your time to read our statement.

+Yours sincerely,

 Stacy Gloss Chair, iCAP Resilience Team